erigontech/erigon/erigon-lib/downloader/README.md

 * Definition of verified well know hashes for segment files - which identifies a known trusted universe of files (**chain.toml**)

-* Management of the competion state of the local download process (**BittorrentInfo**)
+* Management of the completion state of the local download process (**BittorrentInfo**)

-* Definition of the accepted local hash set which are used to ensure that the local snapshots retain a consistent specified view as other defenitions in the environment changes.  i.e. chain.toml gets re-versioned or BittorentInfo gets reset (**snapshot-lock.json**).
+* Definition of the accepted local hash set which are used to ensure that the local snapshots retain a consistent specified view as other definitions in the environment changes.  i.e. chain.toml gets re-versioned or BittorentInfo gets reset (**snapshot-lock.json**).

 * Ability to override downloaded files with locally defined alternatives, for development or to fix errors and omissions (**snapshot-lock.json**)